Muhammad-Qasim-Raza/Muhammad-Qasim-Raza/README.md

 ## About Me

-Hello, I'm Muhammad Qasim Raza, a dedicated student pursuing a Bachelor's degree in Software Engineering at Sindh Madrasa-tul-Islam University, City Campus, Karachi.
-Currently in my third year (6th semester), I am deeply committed to honing my skills in software development.
+Hello, I'm Muhammad Qasim Raza, a dedicated, talented, ambitious, and hardworking student pursuing a Bachelor's degree in Software Engineering at Sindh Madrasa-tul-Islam University, City Campus, Karachi.
+I am currently in my third year (6th semester).

-I recently completed the MERN Stack Development program at "Bano Qabil Institute," achieving a well-earned certification.
-This intensive course equipped me with expertise in building full-stack web applications using MongoDB, ExpressJS, ReactJS, and NodeJS—vital technologies in the web development landscape.
+I recently completed the MERN Stack Development program at "Bano Qabil Institute" and received a well-deserved certificate.
+During the course, I acquired valuable skills in developing full-stack web applications with MongoDB, ExpressJS, ReactJS, and NodeJS, which are essential tools and technologies in the web development field.

 ## Education